Who Is At Fault In A Car Accident?

 Take Plenty Of Photos And Get Video Recordings

 An important part of collecting evidence is taking plenty of photos at the scene of the crash.
-You should try and get photos of the damage to your own car and the other car, the position of the cars, any road signs, the conditions on the road, any skid marks and anything else you think may be relevant to making an insurance claim.
-You should also try and take video footage, as well as get hold of footage from a dashcam or a nearby CCTV.
+You should try and get photos of the damage to your own car and the other car, the position of the cars, any road signs, the conditions on the road, any skid marks, personal injury and anything else you think may be relevant to making an insurance claim.
+You should also try and take video footage, as well as get hold of footage from a dashcam or a nearby CCTV especially if it is a blameless accident involving compensation and a police report.

 Collect Witness Statements